silverjuke/silverjuke/README.md

 - the other directories are used libraries

-- includes are done using the `#include <dir/file.h>` scheme; this allows us to use a different file with the same name in another director (by using different include directorues with higher priority);  moreover, this allows us to move files around in the directory structure without changing the includes.
+- includes are done using the `#include <dir/file.h>` scheme which allows us to move files around and to "overwrite" files by include directories with a higher priority

-If you use the Silverjuke source code as a base of you projects, please keep in mind that Silverjuke is released under the GPL and you have to open source your work as well.
+If you use the Silverjuke source code as a base of your projects, keep in mind that Silverjuke is released under the GPL and you have to open source your work as well.
 See the file LICENSE that comes together with the source code.

 Copyright (c) Bjoern Petersen Software Design and Development, http://b44t.com